 Hearing loss affects people in a wide variety of ways.
-Some have an especially hard time understanding conversations in noisy environments while others experience the loss particularly when trying to hear high frequencies or soft noises.
+Some have an especially hard time understanding conversations in noisy environments while others have hearing loss related to high frequencies.
+How every person experiences hearing loss is unique to their particular situation.
 If someone you love has difficulty hearing, you probably want to do all you can to improve your ability to communicate with them.
-Here are some suggestions you can try.
+Here are some suggestions on how to best communicate with someone who has hearing loss.

 Although many people are uncomfortable about the extent of their hearing loss, it may be best to just come right out and ask the person what you can do to make communication easier.
 Should you go to a quieter place?
 Do they need to look right at you when you talk?
 Opening up this dialogue can take a great deal of the stress away for both of you.
 Over time, it may become much less of a tough subject.

 People with hearing loss often use visual cues to help understand what you are saying.
-Therefore, it helps to get the person’s attention by saying their name first or gently touching their hand or arm.
+Therefore, it helps to get the person’s attention by saying their name first or gently touching their hand or arm, if it is appropriate to your relationship.
 If the person hears better out of one ear, move to that side.

 Face the person you are speaking to and look them in the eye.
 The listener will take into account not only the words you are saying, but also your facial expressions and hand gestures.